DILiS-lab/pmotif_lib/README.md

 ```

 ### Pythonpath
-For ease of use you can add the motif_position_tooling module to the `PYTHONPATH`.
+For ease of use you can add the `pmotifs` module to the `PYTHONPATH`.
 This can also be scoped only for your virtualenv by changing `.venv/bin/activate`
 ([see this stackoverflow question](https://stackoverflow.com/a/4758351)):

 ```bash